Rogie Vachon: Los Angeles Kings

 After losing the Canadiens' starting job to rookie Ken Dryden early in 1971-72, Vachon requested a trade to a team that needed a starter, which happened on November 4, 1971, when he was sent to the Los Angeles Kings for Denis DeJordy, Dale Hoganson, Noel Price and Doug Robinson.

 It was with the Kings that Vachon had the finest moments of his NHL career.
 He was runner-up for the Vezina Trophy in 1974–75, and he was named to the NHL second All-Star team in 1974-75 and 1976-77.
 He was named the team MVP four times between 1973 and 1977.
-In one game in 1976–77, it appeared he was due credit for scoring a goal when the New York Islanders scored on themselves during a delayed penalty; however, after video review, the goal was credited to Vic Venasky after it was determined that Vachon was the second-to-last Kings player to touch the puck before it went in the net.
+In a February 15 game in the season, he was almost the first goaltender to be given credit for scoring a goal when the New York Islanders scored on themselves during a delayed penalty; however, after video review, the goal was credited to Vic Venasky after it was determined that Vachon was the second-to-last Kings player to touch the puck before it went in the net.
+The Kings team saw Vachon lead the league in save percentage (.927) with a career-best 2.24 goals-against-average (GAA) and finish second in the Hart Memorial Trophy voting for his play to go along with a season of 105 points (a franchise record tied but not surpassed) with only 17 total losses.

 Vachon also set many goaltending records in Kings history that still stand.
 His number 30 was the first number retired by the Kings, in a ceremony on February 14, 1985.
 He has since served in a variety of executive positions with the Kings organization.